allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 }
 ```

-It extends the MakeRequestAbility trait responsible for building and sending an http request to a given url, which is already served by the Spring controller,
+It extends the `MakeRequestAbility` trait responsible for building and sending an http request to a given url, which is already served by the Spring controller,
 hiding all technical aspects from the reader.
 Moreover, the methods it exposes in conjunction with the passed parameters invoking the static method of the test builder class,
 read almost like prose.
-This simple procedure makes our code more expressive, making it look closer to the text from the requirements Scenario 1.1.
+This simple procedure makes our code more expressive, making it look closer to the text from the requirements `Scenario 1.1`.

 ```groovy
   def "shouldn't charge for delivery when the client has a VIP status"() {